UbiHome/.github/profile/README.md

 ## Hi there 👋

-This is the organization to maintain all repositories related to UbiHome - a ubiquitous cross-platform cli tool to connect any OS to HomeAssistant.
+This is the organization to maintain all repositories related to UbiHome - a ubiquitous cross-platform cli tool to connect any OS and its functionalities to HomeAssistant.

 <!--